 The generational gap is now wider than it has ever been and this can cause friction in software development teams mixed with older employees.
 Millennials (or individuals born in the late 1980s-2000) are the most educated and tech savvy generation in human history.

 The millennial generation will make up 75% of the workforce in the next ten years.
-As a result, it is vital that multi-generational teams learn to function better and enhance productivity.
+As a result, it is vital that multi-generational teams learn how to collaborate more efficiently and enhance productivity together.
 Compared to Generation X, Millennials think differently and are driven by different things.
 If you don’t understand them, it’ll become difficult to manage and get the best out of this generation.
 Unlike the generations before them, Millennials are more interested in purpose rather than just a paycheck.
 And the generational differences don’t stop there.

 Here are five tips to help manage Millennials in software development teams.

 Whether it’s a software development team or any other team at the work place, remember that Baby Boomers and Generation X think about work in a very different way to millennials.
 As a result, you have to adapt your communication to suit each individual.
 Treat people how they want to be treated, instead of the way you want to be treated.

 It also works the other way around, if you are managing staff that belongs to an older generation, you also have to adjust your communication accordingly.
 A reverse mentoring system is an ideal solution here to break the ice and encourage communication.

 2. Coach them, often

 The thing about Millennials in that they like and want to be coached.
 According to a global survey conducted by SuccessFactors (in collaboration with Oxford Economics), Millennials wanted feedback more often than 50% of non-millennials.
 Further, they also viewed their manager as a direct source to enhance their personal development.
 However, about 46% stated that they didn’t feel like they received the appropriate guidance from their managers.
 As a result, there is significant room for improvement.